-EU operators should hold the necessary attestations at the moment they conclude their contracts in relation to the transport of Russian oil to third countries i.e. for banks, at the moment the loan is signed, for insurers at the moment the insurance contract is concluded etc. When applicable, Tier 1 actors should adapt their commercial practices, including to allow Tier 2 and Tier 3 actors to collect attestations in a timely manner.
+EU operators should hold the necessary attestations at the moment they conclude their contracts in relation to the transport of Russian oil to third countries i.e. for banks, at the moment the loan is signed, for insurers at the moment the insurance contract is concluded etc.

+As of 20 February 2024, Tier 1 actors should adapt their commercial practices, including to allow Tier 2 and Tier 3A actors to collect attestations in a timely manner and per-voyage.
+See more details in FAQ 35 and following.